Connect with others who understand.

 Written by Sarah Winfrey

 Some people with multiple sclerosis (MS) experience syncope (fainting spells) or blackouts (temporary loss of vision and consciousness).
-If you’re living with MS and experiencing these symptoms, it’s important to understand what could be going on so you can find the best treatment for you.
+If you’ve dealt with these symptoms, it’s important to understand what could be going on so you can find the right treatment.

-Here is what you need to know about fainting or blacking out with MS, including what these symptoms may feel like, what causes them, and how they can be managed.
+Here is what you need to know about fainting or blacking out with MS, including what these symptoms may feel like, what causes them, and how you can manage them.

 Does MS Cause You To Faint?

-Fainting and blacking out are not among the more common symptoms of MS, but they affect some people with MS. Sometimes fainting is secondary to another MS symptom like extreme dizziness and vertigo (feeling off-balance), or it may have other causes.
+Fainting and blacking out aren’t among the more common symptoms of MS, but they do affect some people with MS. Like itching, spasticity, and the MS hug, passing out may be connected to multiple sclerosis.
+Sometimes fainting is secondary to another MS symptom like extreme dizziness and vertigo (feeling off-balance).

 What Does Fainting or Blacking Out With MS Feel Like?